 Master of Arts in Teaching (MAT)

 Candidates for admission to the Master of Arts in Teaching programs must file an Application with The Graduate School, including all supporting materials to be considered for admission.
-An undergraduate grade point average (GPA) of at least 2.75 overall in the teaching field is required.
+An undergraduate grade point average (GPA) of at least 3.0 overall in the teaching field is required.
 A higher GPA in the teaching field may be required by some departments.
-In addition, official GRE scores, transcripts, two professional recommendations preferrably from school or college faculty or administrators and the Portrait of a Teacher essay must be submitted.
+In addition, transcripts, two professional recommendations preferrably from school or college faculty or administrators and the Portrait of a Teacher essay must be submitted.
+All applicants for the Fall 2015 term and beyond are required to complete the PRAXIS 1: Core Academic Skills for Educators exams in Reading, Writing and Math as part of the application for admission.

 After submission of the application, candidates will be notified about the next step in the review process, which may include interviews (with a departmental Graduate Program Coordinator and/or admission committee), writing samples, and portfolio review or audition (the latter applies to art and music candidates).